MetaIdea/SageMetaTool/README.md

 A special thanks goes to:

-tomsons26
+- tomsons26
-Darth Jane
+- Darth Jane
-OmniBlade
+- OmniBlade
-OpenSage team
+- OpenSage team
+- all testers

 # Previews (click the links):